A semi-potential for finite and infinite sequential games: Background and Notation

+This section recalls the definitions of game in normal form, game in extensive form, and the better-response dynamics.

-\begin{definition}[Games in normal form] They are tuples $\langle A,(S_a)_{a\in A},O,v,(\prec_a)_{a\in A}\rangle$ satisfying the following: \begin{itemize} \item $A$ is a non-empty set (of players, or agents), \item $\prod_{a\in A}S_a$ is a non-empty Cartesian product (whose elements are the strategy profiles and where $S_a$ represents the strategies available to Player $a$), \item $O$ is a non-empty set (of possible outcomes), \item $v:\prod_{a\in A} S_a\to O$ (the outcome function that values the strategy profiles), \item Each $\prec_a$ is a binary relation over $O$ (modelling the preference of Player $a$). \end{itemize} \end{definition}
+\begin{definition} A game in normal form is a tuple $\langle A,(S_a)_{a\in A},O,v,(\prec_a)_{a\in A}\rangle$ satisfying the following: \begin{itemize} \item $A$ is a non-empty set (of players, or agents), \item $\prod_{a\in A}S_a$ is a non-empty Cartesian product (whose elements are the \emph{strategy profiles} and where $S_a$ represents the strategies available to Player $a$), \item $O$ is a non-empty set (of possible outcomes), \item $v:\prod_{a\in A} S_a\to O$ (the outcome function that values the strategy profiles), \item Each $\prec_a$ is a binary relation over $O$ (modelling the preference of Player $a$). \end{itemize} \end{definition}